 • Horns, armor, and floppy frills

-Just like hair, a dragon will have plenty of interesting attributes.
+Just like hair, a dragon will have plenty of exciting attributes.
 These will include a variety of horns, quills, frills, and leathery hard body armor.
 These will be mostly your imagination, but the reality is seen in real animals.
 There are armadillos and pangolins, and armadillo lizards for a good reference.
 You should also think about the varieties of animal horns you find appealing.

-Quills that are from porcupines are interesting, too, along with loose hanging skin that might be attached to lizard frills.
+Quills from porcupines are interesting, too, along with loose hanging skin that might be attached to lizard frills.
 These additions give dragons more clues about the kind of protection they need from other dragons or even people…

 - How to Draw a Simple Alien

 - How To Practice Drawing Anatomy: The Essential Guide

 How to Draw a Dragon Head

 Most dragon heads start as profiles since it's pretty hard to draw a three-quarter angle that looks cooler.
 I recommend that you start with a profile first to understand what the head looks like sideways.